michurin/warehouse/go/network-hole-puncher/README.md

     B ->> B: exit after emitting all "CLOSE"
 ```

+There are two phases:

+- IP discover, using server with public IP (200.2.2.2 on diagram) and
+- drilling, using PING-PONG-CLOSE communication

+The PING-PONG-CLOSE approach is very similar to SYN-SYNACK-ACK.
+The
+final phase, when we send all CLOSE packets, is similar to TIME-WAIT.

 ## Related links

 - [Peer-to-Peer Communication Across Network Address Translators](https://bford.info/pub/net/p2pnat/): fundamental work on P2P drilling